gogoprog/euccas.github.io/source/_posts/2016-09-20-python-dunder-methods.md

 # Use Dunder Methods to Customize Class Behaviors

-Dunder methods provide a way for our class to customize operators and other built-in Python behavior for our objects.
+Dunder methods provide a way for our class to **customize operators** and other **built-in Python behavior** for our objects.
 In the following two examples, I'll use dunder methods to overload arithmetic operators, and implement a dictionary that can be used with both attribute and item syntax.

 ## Example 1: Overload Arithmetic Operators

 Make an ```is_callable``` function to check if an object type is callable.
+This can be done by calling object's ```__call__``` method.

 Example: